Ela-Bo/HR-Diversity/README.md

 # Metrics

 In the follwoing i noted some metrics for your diversity & inclusion analytics which can help you to e.g. identify risk areas, prioritise initiatives, set targets and other program goals.
+Once you identify the intended outcome, attach a metric to it.
+For outcomes around feelings, perspectives, or other non-numerical items, use ranked method metrics where you offer a statement that speaks to the outcome, such as “I believe this company is inclusive” and ask respondents to rank their feelings about the statement on a scale of one to five.

 ### Diversity Numbers (representation in the board, in the leadership, whole organication)
 Useful for identifying groups that are underrepresented in the organisation